 What data protection rights do people have in relation to the data we collect about them for a contact tracing scheme?

 When you hold their personal data, people have rights under data protection law.
-These rights include:
+For contact tracing, these rights can include:

 A full list of rights is here.
 These rights can be exercised verbally or in writing.
-You need to ensure that you have measures in place, and can recognise any requests for the information to be erased or amended, for example.
-More information is available in our guidance.
+You need to ensure that you have measures in place, such as staff training, so you can recognise any requests for the information to be amended, for example.

 You are responsible for ensuring that the personal data you hold is kept securely.
 That includes making sure it’s physically safe, in the case of paper records, or digitally safe, in the case of electronic records.
 You may need both.
 You must also have rules and staff training in place to make sure information isn’t lost, stolen or destroyed.

-These measures will vary depending on how you hold this information, including whether it is collected manually or electronically.
-We understand that electronic collection measures are recommended by government in England, and you will need to ensure you have adequate cyber security in place.
+If you collect this information electronically, you will need to ensure you have adequate cyber security measures in place.
 Again, you should involve some form of staff training so that employees understand their responsibilities when handling personal data.
+If you collect this information manually, it is important that contact details are kept out of public sight.

 Basic measures include: